-Three Simple Ways to Increase Use of Restaurant Self-Service Kiosks
+Three Simple Ways to Increase Use of a Restaurant Self-Service Kiosk

 Self-service technologies for restaurants have been gaining popularity in recent years, with fast food and quick casual businesses as early adopters.
-Then, the COVID-19 pandemic amplified labor shortage issues and accelerated a shift in customer preferences for ordering and payment. .
-Now, even independent and full-service restaurants are realizing the benefits of self-service kiosks.
+Then, the COVID-19 pandemic amplified labor shortage issues and accelerated a shift in customer preferences for ordering and payment.
+Now, even independent and full-service restaurants are realizing the benefits of a restaurant self-service kiosk.

 Kiosks allow patrons to bypass the traditional method of ordering and paying for their food and take control of the processes themselves.
 And customers respond positively to this increased control and convenience.
 In one 2019 survey, 65% of customers said they would be more willing to visit a restaurant if self-service kiosks were available.
 These systems, once viewed as impersonal technologies, have become a cost-effective way to improve customer satisfaction and combat the labor shortage.
 However, restaurants must make kiosks a part of an overall strategy to improve customer experiences, increase revenues, and operate profitably.